danbev/learning-ai/notes/lora.md

 that we still want to make the same dish but we will use fewer ingredients and steps.
 The number of ingredients and steps is the rank in LoRA.

+Just to make one thing clear is that the rank in LoRA is often much smaller than the rank of the matrix W. One way to think about this is that we are only interested in slightly adjusting the features/weights of the base model and not overhauling the entire model.
+We want to capture the adjustments for the new tasks being trained/fine-tuned on so that it performs well on the new tasks.
+It is beneficial if the base model is trained on similar things and not completely different to get the best results.

 So, now imagine that matrix W above is our weight matrix in a neural network.
 This would be a lot larger in a neural network, but the concepts still applies.
 We can decompose this matrix into two smaller matrices A and B.
 Notice that instead of having 9 values we reduced that into 6 values in memory which might not seem like a lot but when the matrix is very large this can make a big difference.

 So the idea here is that instead of re-training the entire model we can decompose the weight matrix and train the smaller matrices instead and it will have the same effect.

-Initially A is initialized randomly using a gaussian/normal distribution.
+Initially `A` is initialized randomly using a gaussian/normal distribution.
-Then B is initialized to 0.
-So the product of A and B is zero to begin with.
-Then ΔW is scaled by α/r where α is a scaling constant.
+Then `B` is initialized to 0.
+So the product of `A` and `B` is zero to begin with.
+Then `ΔW` is scaled by `α/r` where `α` is a scaling constant.

 ### Fine tuning
 When we train a model from scratch the back propagation looks something like